kurdi-dev/fib-sdk/README.md

 let paymentStatus = payment.status; // NO_PAYMENT | PAID | UNPAID | DECLINED
 ```

-## Geting payment status
+## Getting payment status

-you can fetch fresh information about your payemnt from the FIB's payemnt API service by calling the `getStatus()` method, the method returns the API request's response object, this will also updates the payment instance's fields data, for example:
+you can fetch fresh information about your payment from the FIB's payment API service by calling the `getStatus()` method, the method returns the API request's response object, which will also updates the payment instance's fields data, for example:

 ```js
 let paymentStatusResponse = await payment.geStatus();
 ```

-Example of a payment response data:
+Example of payment response data:

 ```js
 paymentStatusResponse.data = {